-XOV first gained attention in 2015 when he was chosen by Lorde to contribute to the Hunger Games: Mockingjay soundtrack, alongside Kanye West, Grace Jones, and Ariana Grande.
+XOV first gained attention in 2015 when he was chosen by Lorde to contribute to the Hunger Games: Mockingjay soundtrack.
 His debut single, "Boys Don't Cry," received critical acclaim, with critics describing him as "the lovechild of James Blake and the Weeknd."
 He followed this up with the hit "Lucifer," which achieved Gold and Platinum status in Sweden and charted in Europe.
 Since then, his music has been streamed over 100 million times.

-XOV made a strong debut in the music scene, performing at shows worldwide and culminating in a highly-acclaimed performance at Berlin's Brandenburg Gate on New Year's Eve 2015/2016.
-However, he grew disillusioned with the superficial nature of the industry and decided to take a break from music in 2016 to focus on human rights work.
-He founded the grassroots organization I AM YOU, which grew into a global movement with hundreds of volunteers from over 30 countries providing relief and aid to thousands in makeshift refugee camps.
+XOV made a strong debut in the music scene in 2015, performing at shows worldwide and culminating in a highly-acclaimed performance at Berlin's Brandenburg Gate on New Year's Eve 2015/2016 in front of millions.
+In 2016, he took a break from music to focus on human rights work.
+He founded the grassroots organization I AM YOU, which grew into a global movement with hundreds of volunteers from over 30 countries providing relief and aid to thousands in makeshift refugee camp in Greece.
 XOV's humanitarian efforts were recognized by Stanford University, which invited him to speak on campus in 2017.
-Since then, he has founded and led several philanthropic initiatives, including serving as an advisor for Human Rights Watch and chairing the Creators Society, a council of creators in music, film, and fashion who use their platforms to advocate for human rights.
+Since then, he has founded and led several philanthropic initiatives, including serving as an advisor for Human Rights Watch.

 The journey